 - If your original jurisdiction of licensure is not listed above, complete the Verification of Original Licensure form and send it to the Board of Nursing in the jurisdiction where you were licensed by examination.
 Contact that jurisdiction to find out if there is a fee.

-- If you received your Nursing education outside the U.S. (including Canada) or in Puerto Rico, submit a copy of your CGFNS certificate verification letter.
-Contact CGFNS to order your certificate verification letter.
-CGFNS must send the certificate verification letter directly to the Board office.
+- If you received your Nursing education outside the U.S. (including Canada) or in Puerto Rico, submit a copy of your CGFNS CES Report.
+Contact CGFNS to order your CES report.
+CGFNS must send the CES Report letter directly to the Board office.

 Temporary Permit for RN or LPN

 For information on applying for a temporary permit, see RN/LPN Temporary Permit.
 Carefully read the instructions about when you may apply.
 Do not begin orientation or employment until you are assigned a temporary permit number.